jkeen871/mcpcollect/README.md

 files, logs, and run a set of commands to collect statistics or information abou the services related to the salt grain.

- mcpcollector -s cfg.host.exmple.net -g salt.grain1 -g salt.grain2 -h host1 -h host2 -y -l
+ mcpcollect -s cfg.host.exmple.net -g salt.grain1 -g salt.grain2 -h host1 -h host2 -y -l

    -a -- All logs -- Collect all logs from the specified log directory.
           The default is to only collect *.log files, setting this switch will collect